acteng/atip/backend/README.md

 To deploy:

-1. Set up the thing to deploy: `VITE_ON_GCP=true npm run build && cd server && rm -rf dist && cp -R ../dist .`
+1. Set up the thing to deploy: `VITE_ON_GCP=true npm run build && cd backend && rm -rf dist && cp -R ../dist .`
 	- (GH actions will be able to do this; all the dependencies are already there.
 Otherwise we have to figure out how to get wasm-pack and such working in the build env)
 	- To test the result locally: `npm run start`
 2.  `gcloud app --project=atip-test-1 deploy --quiet` (60 - 90s)